spicelang/spice/docs/docs/language/enums.md

 title: Enumerations
 ---

-Enumerations in spice work like this:
+Enumerations in Spice work like this:

 ```spice
 type Fruit enum {